Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/users_manual.rst

 cpp_source
 ^^^^^^^^^^

-The name of the source file for the task function.
+The name of the source file for a C++ task function.
 Also considered the C++ to C layer when using the **Fortran** language.

 c2f_source